 Test the car only when the engine is cold, this will help you figure out the right state of the engine, and you can quickly detect if there is any serious issue with the engine.
-Buy from a reuptuable dealer, jenningsmotorgroup is one such example.
+Buy from a reuptuable dealer.

 Any seller that will not allow you test drive the car has something fishy going on; please avoid such deals.
 Make sure you utilize the opportunity because this is when you find out more about the car.

-Watch out for the following points when you test drive the car:
+Watch out for the following points when you go on the test drive:

 - How it feels when you drive